WalletConnect/walletconnect-docs/docs/android/walletconnectmodal/options.md

 ## Explorer excluded wallets

 Allows to exclude wallets that are fetched from [WalletConnect Explorer](https://walletconnect.com/explorer?type=wallet).
 You can define an array of wallet ids you'd like to exclude.
-You can get these ids from the explorer link mentioned before by clicking on a copy icon of desired wallet card.
+You can get these ids from the explorer link mentioned before by clicking on a copy icon of your desired wallet card.

 ```kotlin
 val excludedWalletIds = listOf<String>(